Agglomerative Hierarchical Clustering (AHC) in Excel

 The Hierarchical Clustering dialog box will appear.
 Then select the data on the Excel sheet.

-Note: There are several ways of selecting data with XLSTAT - for further information, please check the section on selecting data in the XLSTAT tutorial.
+Note: There are several ways of selecting data with XLSTAT - for further information, please check the section How to select data in our XLSTAT tutorials.

 In this example, the data start from the first row, so it is quicker and easier to use columns selection.
 This explains why the letters corresponding to the columns are displayed in the selection boxes.